Matters to be Noted in Relation to Jockeys

 - The surface of the pad must be smooth with no protrusion.

-- h)The jockey's weight must be weighed when taking the weighing out.
-In addition, the jockey's weight must be checked at the paddock (or weighing room) prior to riding in each race.
-If the jockey's weight exceeds the weight announced at the previous weighing, the jockey will be sanctioned and may be changed to a different jockey.
+8. h)Jockeys' weights must be weighed when taking the weighing out.
+In addition, the Jockey's weight must be checked at the Paddock (or Weighing Room) prior to riding in each race.
+If the Jockey's weight exceeds the weight announced at the previous weighing, the Jockey will be sanctioned and may be replaced.

-- i)A jockey, after entering the track, must walk his/her horse at a walking gait and pass in front of the steward’s stand (goal board).
-In the case of a race on a turf course, the horses shall warm up at the outside of the course to protect the turf.
+10. j)Jockeys, after entering the track, must walk their Horses at a walking gait and pass in front of the Steward’s Stand (winning post).
+In the case of a race on a turf course, the Horses shall warm up at the on the outer part of the track to protect the turf.

-- j)A jockey should immediately assemble his/her horses as the red flag is waved at the starting point approximately 4 minutes prior to the start of the race.
+11. k)Jockeys must immediately bring their Horses to the starting point as the red flag is waved approximately 4 minutes prior to the start of the race.

-- k)The jockeys of the horses up to the 7th order of arrival and also the jockey of a horse especially designated by the steward, must undergo weighing in immediately after the race concerned is finished.
-In the case where the placing is determined by photograph, the weighing in may be ordered for 8 or more jockeys.
-All jockeys should remain in the weighing room until the race will be official.
+12. l)Jockeys of the runners finishing in the first seven places and Jockeys of the Horses especially designated by the Steward, must undergo weighing in immediately after the race concerned is finished.
+In the case where the placing is determined by photograph, the weighing in may be ordered for eight or more jockeys.
+All Jockeys should remain in the Weighing Room until the race is official.

-- l)The types of sanctions that JRA may impose on a jockey include: prohibition or suspension from involvement in horse racing in Japan, suspension, fine, and reprimand.
+13. m)The types of sanctions that JRA may impose on a Jockey include: prohibition or suspension from involvement in Horse racing in Japan, suspension, fine, and reprimand.

-- m)Urine samples may be collected from randomly selected jockeys and tested for doping for prohibited substances (stimulants, marijuana, narcotics, psychotropic drugs, beta 2 agonists, beta blockers, and diuretics).
-A breath test may also be administered for alcohol testing.
+14. n)Urine samples may be collected from randomly selected Jockeys and tested for prohibited substances (stimulants, marijuana, narcotics, psychotropic drugs, beta 2 agonists, beta blockers, and diuretics).
+Breathalyzer tests may also be administered for alcohol testing.